drawpile/drawpile.github.io/_posts/2024-04-18-roomcode-removal.markdown

 Back in the old times, Drawpile used to have a single, central listing server.
 When you used Drawpile's session browser, it would always pull its listings from there and if you wanted your session to show up, you had to list it there.

 There were two options of listing your session.
 The "normal" way was to list it publicly, which made it show up in the session browser.
 But there was also the way to do a "private listing", which would only generate a so-called roomcode, a six character code.
-You could give that to yourf friends, who would type it into Drawpile, which would ask the listing server if it knew that roomcode.
+You could give that to your friends, who would type it into Drawpile, which would ask the listing server if it knew that roomcode.
 If it did, it would resolve it to the session's address.

 So basically, roomcodes were a link shortener for Drawpile sessions.